 All-Ceramic (Porcelain) Crowns

 Crowns made entirely of ceramic material are often referred to as “porcelain crowns.”
-These are often referred to as “porcelain crowns” because dental-grade porcelain is one of the most popular ceramic materials.
-These are the most cosmetically-appealing and aesthetic approach, because the all-porcelain materials allow it to be matched exactly to the patient’s existing teeth.
-They can be slightly more costly than other types of crowns, and if this is a concern we can help you find financing or select an alternative restoration that fits your budget.
-Dr. Azarbal often recommends placement of ceramic crowns on the most visible teeth.
+This is because dental-grade porcelain is one of the most popular ceramic materials.
+These are the most cosmetically-appealing and aesthetic approaches because the all-porcelain materials allow the crowns to be matched exactly to the patient’s existing teeth.
+They can cost slightly more than other types of crowns, and if this is a concern we can help you find financing or select an alternative restoration that fits your budget.
+Dr. Azarbal often recommends the placement of ceramic crowns on the most visible teeth.

-The traditional metal crowns are even stronger than porcelain-fused-to-metal and are a good choice for molars and back teeth that are subject to heavy chewing pressures and less visible than front teeth.
+The traditional metal crowns are even stronger than porcelain-fused-to-metal and are a good choice for molars and back teeth that are subject to heavy chewing pressures, and they are less visible than front teeth.
 Gold is the best material to use for these crowns.
-It can be made to fit precisely and won’t corrode or deteriorate, so they will last the longest of any crown.
+It can be made to fit precisely and won’t corrode or deteriorate, so it will last the longest of any crown.

-What are the advantages of a Porcelain Crown?
+What Are the Benefits of a Porcelain Crown?

-- Light can pass through them, so the color and translucency can be manipulated to match your natural teeth.
+- Light can pass through them, so the color and translucency can be modified to match your natural teeth.
 They are solid and durable.

 - Crowns with a metal foundation can cause sensitivity to heat and cold.
 All-porcelain crowns insulate your tooth against temperature changes.

 Dr. Azarbal participates in many hours of training each year so that he can provide you with aesthetically pleasing dental restorations.
 He is also an adjunct faculty member of the Herman Ostrow School of Dentistry of USC, where he teaches others how to make dental restorations as lifelike as possible.
 It is the skill and artistic eye of a cosmetic dentist like Dr. Azarbal that produce results similar to what you see pictured in the before-and-after photos on this page—a beautiful, complimentary match to your natural teeth.